dennisXZX/web-developer-notes/Javascript.md

 #### asyn and await

-asyn and await syntax is an improved way to handle promise in Javascript.
+asyn and await syntax is an improved way to handle asynchronous code in Javascript.

-Instead of using a chain of `.then()` method, now we can handle promise in a more synchronous way.
+Instead of using a chain of `.then()` method, now we can handle asynchronous code in a more synchronous way.

 ```
 function fetchAlbums() {